theupdateframework/taps/tap8.md

 Alice's computer with the key material got stolen, but the disk was encrypted.
 To be safe, she decides to get her key from her backup and roll over her key to a fresh one.
-To do that, she creates a file `foo.rotate.ID.PREV`.
+To do that, she creates a file `foo.rotate.VERSION`.
 This file contains her new key, a threshold of 1, and is signed with her old key.
 She signs her targets file with the new key, and uploads both the rotate file and the freshly signed targets file to the repository.

-The first filename suffix, referred as `ID` above and below, is the hex representation of the SHA256 hash of the concatenation (using "." as separator) of the KEYIDs (in ascending lexical order), and the old threshold value, encoded decimal as ASCII (0x31 for 1, 0x32 for 2, 0x31 0x30 for 10).
+The first filename suffix, referred as `VERSION` above and below, is the same as the VERSION listed in the metadata.

-The second suffix, referred to as 'PREV' is a SHA256 hash of the previous rotate file, or the empty string if there is no previous rotate file.
-This prevents rotation cycles.

 The existing delegation to Alice's old key is still valid.
 The client will start with this delegation and look for rotation files to determine the current